thehunmonkgroup/omnifocus-to-taskwarrior/README.md

-# Export OmniFocus data to TaskWarrior
+# Export OmniFocus data to Taskwarrior

-**WARNING:** *This project is provided as a courtesy and convenience for those that are looking to move their data from [OmniFocus](https://www.omnigroup.com/omnifocus) to [TaskWarrior](https://taskwarrior.org) -- no claim is made that it will work for you, or that your data will be converted in a manner that satisfies you, and no unpaid support will be provided.
+**WARNING:** *This project is provided as a courtesy and convenience for those that are looking to move their data from [OmniFocus](https://www.omnigroup.com/omnifocus) to [Taskwarrior](https://taskwarrior.org) -- no claim is made that it will work for you, or that your data will be converted in a manner that satisfies you, and no unpaid support will be provided.
 See the [support](#support) section below for more details.*